ietf-wg-cellar/flac-specification/flac.md

   - The sample rate bits in the [frame header](#frameheader) must be 0001-1110.
   - The bits-per-sample bits in the [frame header](#frameheader) must be 001-111.
   - If the sample rate is <= 48000 Hz, the filter order in [LPC subframes](#subframelpc) must be less than or equal to 12, i.e. the subframe type bits in the [subframe header](#subframeheader) may not be 101100-111111.
-   - The Rice partition order in a [Rice-coded residual section](#residualcodingmethodpartitionedrice) must be less than or equal to 8.
+   - The Exponential-Golomb partition order in a [Exponential-Golomb-coded residual section](#residualcodingmethodpartitionedExponential-Golomb) must be less than or equal to 8.

 ## Conventions